loomltd/Logstash-output-to-Azure-Blob/README.md

         rotation_strategy_val => "size_and_time"      # optional
-        tags => []                                    # optional - will be used in the begining of the file name encoding => "none"                            # optional (none or gzip) - the none will output as json lines }
+        tags => []                                    # optional - will be used in the begining of the file name encoding => "none"                            # optional (none or gzip) - the none will output as json lines codec => "json_lines"                         # optional - the codec of the files - e.g. json_lines or unformattet plain log lines
+      }
     }
 ```